chboeh/AzureSentinel/Training/KQL-CTF.md

 [Anwser](Answers/KQLInvestigation_5.md)

 Questions:
- 1. Which tables are on the top 3 count list?
+ A. Which tables 3 tables have the highest count?

 [Anwser](Answers/KQLInvestigation_5_A.md)

- 2. Which tables are on the bottom 3 count list?
+ B. Which tables 3 tables have the lowest count?

  [Anwser](Answers/KQLInvestigation_5_B.md)

- 3. Can you export the data to PowerBI?
+ C. Can you export the data to PowerBI?

  [Answer](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/powerbi#export-query)